Florida Attorney Says AHCA Must Put Medicaid Final Orders Online

 The Florida Health Justice Project and the National Health Law Program filed the lawsuit against AHCA on behalf of Wright in December 2020 in the First District Court of Appeal of Florida.

-“[Medicaid law’s] notorious complexity and rapid regulatory changes put even lawyers on edge,” she said in a statement when she filed her suit.
-“AHCA’s unwillingness to make their [sic] final orders accessible means that I cannot fully advise my clients on how and why decisions on services are being made.
-This lack of transparency makes a complicated system almost impossible to navigate for the many unrepresented enrollees.”
+“[Medicaid law’s] notorious complexity and rapid regulatory changes put even lawyers on edge,” she said in a statement at the time she filed her suit.
+“AHCA’s unwillingness to make their [sic] final orders accessible means that I am not able to fully advise my clients on how and why decisions on services are being made.
+For the many enrollees who are unrepresented, this lack of transparency makes a complicated system almost impossible to navigate.”

-View the press release from The Florida Health Justice Project.
+Click here to view the press release from The Florida Health Justice Project.

 However, the trial court sided with AHCA and granted summary judgment to the agency.